Code Swendsen-Wang Dynamics: Introduction

+Due to a classic algorithm by \textcite{tutte_algorithm_1960}, there is an efficient algorithm to decide whether a parity check matrix is $\Delta$-(co)graphic.\footnote{Tutte's algorithm decides in $\poly(n)$ time whether a matroid (parity check matrix) is graphic \cite[] [Prop.\ 9.4.23]{oxley_matroid_2011}.
+Thus, we can check if a parity check matrix is $\Delta$-graphic in $\poly(n^{\Delta}, n)$ time by checking graphicness for every $\binom{n}{\Delta}$ subspace.}

+Simple examples of codes to which the theorem applies are $0$-graphic codes (i.e., $\Delta =0$).
+Good LDPC codes \cite{hong_quantum_2025,placke_topological_2024} and the surface code (which have no linear dependencies) correspond to a line graph.
+Meanwhile, the 2D toric code (with one global linear dependency) corresponds to a simple cycle.
+Larger values of $\Delta$ (up to $O(\log n)$) yield a broader class of code Hamiltonians to which the theorem applies, and in fact encompass all code Hamiltonians for which we know of efficient Gibbs state preparation algorithms~\cite{alicki_thermal_2010, ding_polynomial-time_2024, schmidhuber_hamiltonian_2025, paez-velasco_efficient_2025, shum2025gibbssampling}.
+In contrast to these algorithms, the CSW dynamics is also conceptually simpler.

+The most important nontrivial examples to which our theorem applies are codes that arise from any chain complex on a two-dimensional surface, i.e. parity check $h$ which has the property that $g^T h=0$ for the edge-vertex incidence matrix $g$ of a graph.
+This is the case in particular for the $X$ and $Z$ checks of the 4D toric code, where $\Delta=4$, implying our central result. \begin{corollary} The code SW algorithm for the 4D toric code mixes rapidly at any temperature. \end{corollary}

-Altogether, using the correspondence between the quantum and classical chains, and the series of classical Markov chains just described, we can prove that our Gibbs sampling algorithm is efficient at all temperatures for commuting Pauli Hamiltonians with positive coefficients whose classical checks are close to being graphic or cographic (i.e., the dual is close to graphic).
-In fact, we conjecture that it is efficient at all temperatures for all classical and quantum stabilizer codes other than around first-order phase transition points.
-This is because the only known obstacles to rapid mixing of the SW algorithm are first-order phase transitions (in the Potts model)~\cite{gore_swendsenwang_1999,borgs_tight_2012,galanis_swendsen-wang_2019,gheissari_exponentially_2018}.
+We also note that the Code SW dynamics naturally allow us to sample from Ising models with local fields, where corresponding Ising SW dynamics were only recently shown to mix rapidly~\cite{feng_swendsen-wang_2023}.
+Our proof of rapid mixing directly extends to this case.
+An interesting example a code for which this implies rapid mixing is the $Z$ part of the 2D toric code with local fields on the qubits corresponding to the vertical edges of the 2D lattice.
+Altogether, using the correspondence between the quantum and classical chains, and the series of classical Markov chains just described, we can prove that our Gibbs sampling algorithm is efficient at all temperatures for code Hamiltonians with positive coefficients whose classical checks are close to being graphic or cographic with additional local fields.